Where We've Been, Where We're Going ...

 The Holes in the Wall Collective CREATIVE RESIDENCY PROGRAM is designed as an affordable and accessible residency space for creatives of all kinds to come work on their own work independently and to share collective space.
 We curate the program specifically to bring together creatives from a diversity of fields and identities whom share common themes, interests or inquiry in their work.
 The Creative Residency Program offered 3-day to month long residencies housed in a four-bedroom cabin with additional work/studio space.
 Programming included Open Residency periods– designed for creatives to work freely on their work; Frame Work sessions– widely held prescient themes to loosely focus creative work: such as Impact, Democracy and Black & White; retreats led by writers and health practitioners; and workshops– specifically designed weekends to engage the creative process.
 Holes in the Wall Collective also ran a large garden/tiny farm growing produce, flowers and medicinal herbs to supplement income with a small farm store as well as raised chickens for eggs and tick prevention.

 Where We’re Going.

-We are actively finding a space within 150 miles of NYC to build the Holes in the Wall Collective CENTER FOR CREATIVE RESEARCH, REFLECTION & ACTION (or the C2R2A).
+We are going to build the Holes in the Wall Collective CENTER FOR CREATIVE RESEARCH, REFLECTION & ACTION (or the C2R2A).